statbiophys/pygor3/README.md

 ```console
 (statbiophys-dev) $ cat ~/.local/share/pygor3/config.json
 ```
-the variable 'paths.igor_exec' is the executable path and "paths.igor_data" is the directory where pygor3 will look for the default IGoR's models.
+the variable "paths.igor_exec" is the executable path and "paths.igor_data" is the directory where pygor3 will look for the default IGoR's models.

 ```json